-Can You Cook with any Lavender?
+Can you cook with any lavender?

 You need to make sure the lavender you use is for culinary uses.
-If you grew it or bought organic from your local farmers market you should be okay, but if you buy it on Amazon make sure it’s culinary lavender.
+If you grew it or bought organic from your local farmers market you should be okay, but if you buy it on Amazon make sure it’s culinary-grade lavender.

 If you are buying lavender to make this lavender syrup on amazon, make sure that it’s culinary grade.

-The best part of making your own syrups is that you can use the sweetener that fits with your diet and use your favorite nondairy milk.
+The best part of making your own syrups is that you can use the sweetener that fits with your diet and use your favorite non-dairy milk.
 You can always have your coffee as strong or weak as you want.

-If you are lucky enough to grow your own lavender, you can cook with both the fresh leaves and flowers.
+If you are lucky enough to grow your own lavender, you can cook with both fresh leaves and flowers.
 Dried you can use the buds and stems to flavor too.

 If you are buying culinary lavender it will usually be the lavender buds.

+You can use the syrup in plain sparkling water to make a homemade lavender soda.
+It also makes a great lavender martini.
 I love it in iced and hot coffee.
 It’s great in tea and it’s amazing with Earl Grey Tea.

 Lavender Syrup made with Coconut Sugar